theRealProHacker/Positron/howto/InputElement.md

     [\w\d.!#$%&'*+/=?^_\`{|}~-]+@[\w\d](?:[\w\d-]{0,61}[\w\d])?(?:\.[\w\d](?:[-\w\d]{0,61}[\w\d])?)*
 From [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/email#basic_validation) (as always).

 Secondly, the email introduces the `multiple` attribute.
 That just means that a user can enter multiple emails seperated by commas.
 For some stupid reason this is allowed exactly for the file and email inputs.
 I don't understand why a user shouldn't also be able to input multiple urls or colors, but whatever.
 The emails should be checked individually.
-We do this by splitting on `\s*,\s*`
+We do this by splitting on `\s*,\s*`.

 ```python
 values = (
     [value]